-2.1 It is recommended that the Committee notes the Council's progress towards the 2021 target which is to ensure that traffic does not increase in the city centre by 25% by 2021 compared to 1996 levels during the AM and PM peak periods.
-The report informs the Committee that the Council is on schedule to achieve this target by the year 2021 and that officers will continue to monitor traffic levels within the city.
+2.1 It is recommended that the Committee notes the Council's progress towards the 2021 target which is to ensure that traffic does not increase in the city centre by more than 25% by 2021 compared to 1996 levels during the am and pm peak periods.
+The report informs the Committee that the Council is currently on schedule to be well within this target by the year 2021 but that officers will continue to monitor traffic levels within the city.